tayscadd/jsFinalProjectFantasy/readme.md

 **Images**

 - [Images](https://www.reddit.com/r/rpg/comments/gpghyq/500_fantasy_character_portrait_icons/) : Free to use for what ever I want, AI generated
+- Background Image : AI generated and edited by me from [here](https://openart.ai).
+- The scroll rolling part thingies :  Created by me in illustrator.

 **Where I learned how to get a list of everything in a folder:**